pi-this/T-BAGc/README.md

   <a href="" rel="noopener">
  <img src="https://github.com/pi-this/T-BAGc/blob/main/img/var1.png" alt="Project logo"></a>
   <br />

-  From the system properties click on "Environment Variables..."
+  From the system properties click on `Environment Variables...`
 </p>

 Once the environment variables window is open, do the following.